1l2p/1l2p.github.com/_posts/2015-05-01-Mozilla-Institute-of-Technology.md

 *TL;DR - Why Mozilla should create an Mozilla Developer Institute in order to train the next generation of technology inventors.
 And how Mozilla could do this by building on existing resources.*

-A few weeks ago, Mark presented a vision for Mozilla to keep the web open, which includes a concept he calls [Mozilla Academy](https://commonspace.wordpress.com/2015/03/31/building-an-academy/).
+A few weeks ago, Mark blogged about a concept called [Mozilla Academy](https://commonspace.wordpress.com/2015/03/31/building-an-academy/) as part of Mozilla's broader vision.
 And he asked “What does a Mozilla Academy look like?”

 Here is one piece of the answer: